st3fan/dovecot-xaps-daemon/README.md

 ----------------------------------------

 First you have to export the certificate that is stored on your OS X Server.
-Do this by opening Keychain.app and select the System keychain and the Certificates category. locate the certificate by expanding the ones that start with *APSP:* and look for a private key named `com.apple.servermgrd.apns.mail`.
+Do this by opening Keychain.app and select the System keychain and the Certificates category.
+Locate the right certificate by expanding those whose name start with *APSP:* and then look for the certificate with a private key that is named `com.apple.servermgrd.apns.mail`.

-Now export the certficate by selecting it and then choose *Export Items* from the *File* menu.
-You want to store the certificate as PushEmail on your Desktop as a *.p12* file.
+Now export that certficate by selecting it and then choose *Export Items* from the *File* menu.
+You want to store the certificate as PushEmail on your Desktop as a *Personal Information Exchange (.p12)* file.
+You will be asked to secure this exported certificate with a password.
+This is a new password and not your login password.

-Then, open a terminal window and execute the following commands:
+Then, start *Terminal.app* and execute the following commands:

 ```
 cd ~/Desktop